akobach/RLTicTacToe/README.md

 ### Dependencies

 Required python3 libraries:
+* bitarray
 * numpy
 * tqdm
-* hickle
 * matplotlib

 ### Installing

-* Just download the repo, install the needed python packages, and run locally.
+* Download the repo, install the needed python packages, and run locally.

 ### Executing program

-There are three running modes:
+There are two running modes:
 * training
 * testing
-* playing

-In order to play or test, you must first train the agent by play it pitted against itself.
+In order to test, you must first train the agent by play it pitted against itself.

-The file main.py has examples on how to run all three modes:
+The file main.py has examples on how to run these modes.

+How to exceute:

 ```
 >> python main.py